mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/tutorials/use-service-type-load-balancer/index.md

 - You must have access to a Linux, macOS, or Windows computer with a supported operating system version.

 - You must have a properly deployed and running cluster.
-For information about deploying Kubernetes with default settings, see the [Quick start][quickstart].
+For information about deploying Kubernetes with default settings, see the [Quick Start][quickstart].

 ## Expose a pod using the LoadBalancer (L4) service